tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

 ## Lowercase Input

-The version of U/W FOCAL we include by default on the PiDP-8/I's OS/8 system disk copes gracefully with lowercase input.
-This is probably because the version we ship was released late in the commercial life of OS/8, by which time lowercase terminals were much more common than at the beginning of OS/8's lifetime.
+The version of U/W FOCAL we include by default on the PiDP-8/I's OS/8 system disk copes with lowercase input only within a fairly narrow scope.
+The fact that it copes with lowercase input at all is likely due to the fact that the version we ship was released late in the commercial life of OS/8, by which time lowercase terminals were much more common than at the beginning of OS/8's lifetime.

-The examples in the [U/W FOCAL Manual][uwfm] are given in all-uppercase, however, which means there is no reason you would immediately understand how U/W FOCAL deals with lowercase input, having no examples to build a mental model from.
+The examples in the [U/W FOCAL Manual][uwfm] are given in all-uppercase, which means there is no reason you would immediately understand how U/W FOCAL deals with lowercase input, having no examples to build a mental model from.
+If you just guess, chances are that you will be wrong sooner or later, because U/W FOCAL's behavior in this area can be surprising!

+The two main rules to keep in mind are:

-The main rule is that U/W FOCAL is case-sensitive for variable and built-in function names but case-insensitive for command names.
+1. U/W FOCAL is case-sensitive for variable and built-in function names, but it is case-insensitive for command names.

-Therefore, this will not work:
+2. U/W FOCAL doesn't support lowercase variable and function names.
+It may sometimes appear to work, but internally, U/W FOCAL isn't doing what you want it to.

+This doesn't work:

     *type fsin(3.14)!
      0.000000000E+00*

-It fails because there is no built-in function called `fsin`, but there is one called `FSIN`, so you must say instead:
+It fails because there is no built-in function called `fsin`, but there *is* one called `FSIN`, so you must say instead:

     *type FSIN(3.14)!
      1.592652638E-03

-Similarly, `x` and `X` are different variable names.
+U/W FOCAL doesn't care that you gave the `type` command in lowercase, but it *does* care about the case of the built-in function name.

+Violating rule 2 can be even more surpring:

+    .R UWF16K               # We need a fresh environment for this demo.
+    *s a=1                  # What, no error?
+I thought you said...
+    *s b=2
+    *s c=3
+    *type $ !
+    *

+No, that transcript isn't cut off at the end: the `TYPE` command simply doesn't give any output!
+Why?

+The reason is that U/W FOCAL can't \[currently\] cope with lowercase variable names.

+But wait, it gets weird:

+    *s A=1
+    *s foo=42
+    *type $ !
+    A (+00) 1.000000000E+00
+    &/(+00) 4.200000001E+01

+We now see output for our uppercased `A` variable, but what is that `&/` noise?
+For some reason, U/W FOCAL has chosen to use one of the so-called "secret variables" to hold the value we tried to asssign to `foo`.
+Why now and not above with `a`, `b`, and `c`?

+We have not yet tried to investigate the reason for this because the workaround is simple: keep <kbd>CAPS LOCK</kbd> engaged while typing FOCAL programs except when typing text you want FOCAL to send back out to the terminal:

+    *1.1 TYPE "Hello, world!"!
+    *G
+    Hello, world!

 ## ASCII Character & Key Names